micmejia/bible-dump/NKJV/Daniel/Dan 7.md

 "Then I wished to know the truth about the fourth beast, which was different from all the others, exceedingly dreadful, _with_ its teeth of iron and its nails of bronze, _which_ devoured, broke in pieces, and trampled the residue with its feet;

 ###### 20
-and the ten horns that _were_ on its head, and the other _horn_ which came up, before which three fell, namely, that horn which had eyes and a mouth which spoke [^i]pompous words, whose appearance _was_ greater than his fellows.
+and the ten horns that _were_ on its head, and the other _horn_ which came up, before which three fell, namely, that horn which had eyes and a mouth which spoke pompous words, whose appearance _was_ greater than his fellows.

 ###### 21
 "I was watching; and the same horn was making war against the saints, and prevailing against them,